divijghose/firedrake/Firedrake-meeting-2024-02-07.md

 ## DH: Review old issues

+## NB: SIAM PP24 minisymposium

+Who is going ?
+Travel/Hotel ?
+Session chairs (I can chair one session but someone else needs to chair the session where I am giving a talk) ?

 ## Merge PRs

 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*